The Middle East is synonymous with energy. It has just under half of the world’s oil and gas reserves.

 At the same time as wanting to localise their arbitration clauses where possible, some states in the Middle East are taking significant steps to increase the appeal of arbitration in their jurisdiction.

-Most notable in this regard are the efforts of the UAE government, which has, over the past year, introduced a series of far-reaching legislative changes designed to increase the appeal of arbitration in the UAE.
+Most notable in this regard are the efforts of the UAE government, which has introduced a series of far-reaching legislative changes designed to increase the appeal of arbitration in the UAE.

 In addition to the Federal Arbitration Law, the UAE government also made another significant arbitration-related legislative change.
-In September 2018, the UAE repealed article 257 of the UAE Penal Code.
-This, too, was a significant step towards enhancing the perception of Dubai as an arbitration friendly jurisdiction.
-Article 257 had placed arbitrators in the UAE at risk of imprisonment if they did not maintain ‘integrity’ and ‘impartiality’ in their capacity as arbitrators.
-Its chilling effect on arbitrations in Dubai was significant - some of the most experienced arbitration practitioners refused to sit as arbitrators in Dubai-seated arbitrations while the law was in place.
+In September 2018, the UAE repealed article 257 of the UAE Penal Code.42 Article 257 had placed arbitrators in the UAE at risk of imprisonment if they did not maintain ‘integrity’ and ‘impartiality’ in their capacity as arbitrators.
+Its chilling effect on arbitrations in Dubai was significant – some of the most experienced arbitration practitioners refused to sit as arbitrators in Dubai-seated arbitrations while the law was in place.

 In 2018, the Iraqi government announced its intention to accede to the New York Convention.
-Although it has not yet taken place, such a step would be a significant move towards improving Iraq’s perception as an arbitration-friendly jurisdiction where enforcement of arbitral awards is taken seriously and may, in turn, lead to an increase in energy arbitrations connected to Iraq.
+In November 2019, the Cabinet of Iraq approved a recommendation to expedite the legislation on Iraq’s accession to the New York Convention.
+Although it has not yet taken place, such a step would be a significant move towards improving Iraq’s perception as an arbitration-friendly jurisdiction and may, in turn, lead to an increase in energy arbitrations connected to Iraq.

 As well as legislative changes, arbitral institutions in the region have continued to develop and flourish such that it is becoming more realistic for parties to choose to seat or otherwise connect their arbitration clauses in energy contracts to the region.